SamGRosen/samgrosen.github.io/_writings/two-truths.md

 Consider the distribution:

-$$ X_1 \sim \operatorname{SBM}\left(\begin{bmatrix} 60 \\ 60 \end{bmatrix}, \begin{bmatrix} 0.011 & 0.027 \\ 0.027 & 0.079 \end{bmatrix}\right) $$
+$$ X_1 \sim \operatorname{SBM}\left(\begin{bmatrix} 60 \\ 60 \end{bmatrix}, \begin{bmatrix} 0.15 & 0.04 \\ 0.04 & 0.03 \end{bmatrix}\right) $$

 This distribution produces graphs with two equally sized communities.
-One community is dense with a 30% chance for any edge between two nodes in that community to exist.
-The second community is sparse with each node likelier to connect to the *other* community than its own.
+One community is 5 times as dense as the other.
+A node in the sparser community is more likely to connect to the *other* community than its own.
 Use the visualization below to see which embedding is able to recover the true communities; click the magnifying glass to see the true communities.
 <div id="x1-sample" class="graph-holder"></div>

-If the spectral embedding is used, it becomes clear ASE is able to partition the graph into the two communities easily.
+If the spectral embedding is used, it becomes clear ASE is able to split the graph into the two communities easily.
 However, both laplacian-based embeddings give little ability to separate the red and green points in the low-dimensional space, so they struggle to find the communities.
-If the results were not replicated, the circle-arrow on the right can be clicked to generate another graph from this distribution.
-The results visualized in this article hold *generally*, so some graphs from the distribution may be easier than others.
+If these results were not replicated, the circle-arrow on the right can be clicked to generate another graph from this distribution.
+The results visualized in this article hold *generally*, so some graphs from the distribution may not give clear results.

+Consider another SBM:

 $$ X_2 \sim \operatorname{SBM}\left(\begin{bmatrix} 60 \\ 60 \end{bmatrix}, \begin{bmatrix} 0.050 & 0.013 \\ 0.013 & 0.051 \end{bmatrix}\right) $$

-This distribution has two communities of equal size with each community having a small amount of intra-connections.
+This distribution has two communities of equal size with each community having a small amount of within-block connections.
 However, both communities connect sparingly to each other, so there is hope we can recover the true communities.

 <div id="x2-sample" class="graph-holder"></div>

 Although ASE performed well for \\( X_1 \\) it performs poorly for \\( X_2 \\).
 Splitting the ASE plot into red and green points is difficult as there are many red and green points clustered together.
 Both LSE and nLSE give decent plots that can be split into a set of mostly green points and a set of mostly red points (the LSE plot can sometimes be poorly scaled with many points incredibly close together, nLSE does a good job at correcting this).
 The split will not be perfect, as perfect recovery of any statistical model is rare, but it is a decent estimate of the models communities, especially considering how sparse the graph is.
 If we sampled from a distribution with the same probability matrix as \\( X_2 \\) but a much higher vertex count, the split would be more apparent.
 The k-means clustering may struggle to do the best possible partition between red and green points, but if a good split is available there is hope a different clustering algorithm would perform well.
-To try again with another graph use the circle-arrow on the right.
+To try again with another graph, use the circle-arrow on the right.

-In general, ASE performs well on graphs sampled by \\( X_1 \\) but poorly on graphs sampled from \\( X_2 \\).
-LSE and nLSE give opposite results showing potential that the embeddings can both give different, yet meaningful, results.
+In general, ASE performs well on graphs sampled from \\( X_1 \\) but poorly on graphs sampled from \\( X_2 \\).
+LSE and nLSE give opposite results showing potential that the embeddings can both give different, yet meaningful, communities.

 The "two-truths" phenomenon
 ---------------------------
 Finally we come to the "two-truths" phenomenon first shown by Priebe et al. <sup> [[1]](#sources) </sup>.
 The authors were able to demonstrate a graph produced from diffusion MRI data that gave different, but meaningful, results based on whether ASE or nLSE was used (in the paper they refer to nLSE as LSE but this article made a distinction between the two).
 When using ASE the authors find communities of Gray and White matter.
 Gray and White matter connections exhibit core-periphery structure i.e. if modeled by an SBM with \\(\mathbf P=\begin{bmatrix} a & b \\\\ b & c \end{bmatrix}\\), \\( a \\) will be significantly higher than both \\( b \\) and \\( c \\) (see \\( X_1 \\)).
-The \\( X_1 \\) distribution also has this structure.
 When using nLSE the authors find communities of Left and Right matter.
 In this case an affinity structure is more appropriate with both \\( a \\) and \\( c \\) being significantly higher than \\( b \\) (see \\( X_2 \\)).
-To visualize a graph that exhibits this behavior we use the probability matrix in figure 3 of the paper:
+To visualize a graph that exhibits behavior similar to diffusion MRI data, we use the probability matrix from figure 3 of the paper:

 $$ X_3 \sim \operatorname{SBM} \left(\begin{bmatrix} 30 \\ 30 \\ 30 \\ 30 \end{bmatrix},
 \begin{bmatrix}